April 9 - 12, 2014

 - Provide the information as prompted and click the “save this information” button at the bottom of each screen.
 Some questions are required.
 You will not be permitted to save your information or continue to the next screen if you fail to answer a required question.

 - You cannot apply to both the Honors Program and the Summer Law Intern Program simultaneously.
+However, if you are a current law student and you apply to the Honors Program, then accept a clerkship, you may be able to transfer to the Summer Law Intern Program.

 - After you have completed your application, we strongly suggest that you print it out and review it before you certify and submit it to the Department.
 To protect the integrity of the information you submit on your application, the system does not allow substantive changes to be made to data once it has been certified and submitted.
 Prior to actually certifying and submitting your application, you may update or change information provided you save your changes on the application program.
 You may print a blank application, a partially completed application, or your completed application.

 - When you have reviewed your application for completeness and accuracy, certify and submit it to the Department for consideration for employment.
 You will receive an e-mail confirmation that we have received your application.
 If you do not receive a confirmation email, please check your status online.
 If your status does not indicate that your application was submitted, please contact Avue Digital Services for assistance.
+If your status does not indicate that your application was submitted, please check your application to confirm you properly submitted it.
+If you believe you did, and your online status does not reflect submission, contact Avue Digital Services for assistance.